austin-py/337---Project-1-Twitter/README.md

     "if __name__ == '__main__':" statement.
 The default we have it set to is to run save to json and save to text for both the 2013 and 2015 data.

-    The output of get_output is found in: for the data output
+    The output of get_output is found in: ggYEAR_answers.json for the data output
-        for the text output
+        ggYEAR_answers.txt for the text output

 Dependencies:
     - We used a number of python packages within our code.
 These requirements can be found in requirements.txt and can